tmarback/ModularCommands/README.md

 3. Using annotations:
     `// TODO: Upcoming!`

-## Adding Commands (and other stuff about registries)
+## Command Registries
-In order to add a command, you're first going to need a `registry` to add it to.
+In order to add a command, you're first going to need a `CommandRegistry` to add it to.
 You can get the root registry using your `IDiscordClient`:
 ```java
 CommandRegistry root = CommandRegistry.getRegistry( client );